 Have you ever been so engrossed in your internal dialogue that you failed to notice something amazing around you – a chickadee singing in the morning, a deer frolicking in the field, a bunny hopping around the flowers in the backyard?
 If we begin to engage our senses with our natural surroundings we begin to truly see what is there.
 And the ego – sense of separate self– begins to fade, and the interconnectedness of everything becomes more vividly understood.
 This leads to a reevaluation of what is really important and an understanding of the principle ‘less is more’.

 There are scientific studies showing that gardening, contact with nature, especially trees, and contact with other animals, is therapeutic.
 Contact with nature soothes the soul in an abstract way that may be felt but not explained.
 As your nervous system recalibrates , your energy level and creativity increase and you may begin to feel a resurgence of prana (life-force) flowing through your body.

 Spiritual Purity through Meditation

 Indian society often refers to the mind as the monkey mind.
-It is common today for people to have many things on their plate at once and thus find it very difficult to calm a mind that is constantly reviewing to-do lists, jumping from one thought to the next and all the while being distracted by the array of technological devices so prominent in hands and pockets today.
+It is common today for people to have many things on their plate at once and find it difficult to calm a mind that is constantly reviewing to-do lists, jumping from one thought to the next and all the while being distracted by the array of technological devices so prominent in hands and pockets today.

 What may be less prominent is the knowledge and understanding that immersion in this lifestyle is also leading to extreme stress, chronic health issues, mental health problems and much more.
 Taking even 5-10 minutes a day to calm your mind and focus only on your breath can have multiplier effects in your life.